daneroo/im-ted1k/README.md

 As I rebuild cantor, and wanting to preserve data capture, I decided to consolidate som previous code.
 We are going to [Docker](https://www.docker.com/)ize the components.

-Notes in Evernote for now.
+Previous Notes in Evernote for now.

 ## TODO
-* mv src to subfolder
 * python refactoring (modules)
 * finish verify/dump
+* mv src to subfolder
+* second publish to Firebase
 * figure out restart strategy for capture
 * include ReadTEDNative.py -> CaptureTED1k.py in fig